 Body Parameters

-Here is the list of body parameters for eth_getUncleByBlockHashAndIndex method:
+Here is the list of body parameters for the eth_getUncleByBlockHashAndIndex

-jsonrpc: The version of the JSON-RPC protocol.
-Typically, this is "2.0".
+: A string specifying the version of the JSON-RPC protocol.
+It is typically"2.0"

 Use Cases